shenAwesome/jThread/README.md

 },function(){});
 ```
 **_.syncThread(threadFunc)**
-Create a thread style Activity to be used in other thread.
-The purpose is to use activity inside activity.
+Create a thread style Activity.
+This allows using activity inside activity.
 Because activities can only be run inside a thread, this function accepts a thread style function instead of a normal javascript function.
 ``` javascript
 var act1 = _.syncThread(function(param1){
     func1(param1);//func1 is an existing Activity